XAITK/xaitk-saliency/docs/api_docs.rst

 Object detections are converted into (4+1+nClasses) vectors (4 indices for bounding box locations, 1 index for objectness, and nClasses indices for different object classes).

-Implementations should use this input to generate a visual saliency heat-map for each input detection.
+Implementations should use this input to generate a visual saliency heatmap for each input detection.
 We assume that an input detection is coupled with a single truth class (or a single leaf node in a hierarchical structure).
 Input detections on the reference image may be drawn from ground truth or predictions as desired by the use case.